 Studying the Coronavirus and the Heart:

 They were young adults to middle-aged.
 The average age was 49.
 These were relatively healthy people.
 Many of the COVID patients had caught the infection while on ski vacations.
-So, these were not sick old folks with a ton of serious health conditions.

 Of the 100 people infected with the coronavirus, 67 recovered at home.
 A third required hospitalization and only two required mechanical ventilation.
 18 patients had no symptoms and 49 had “minor to moderate symptoms.”

 The researchers found that more than three quarters of the recovered patients had structural changes in their hearts after infection.